 5. Proof of Property or Business Ownership

 If you've purchased property or operated a business in Canada, this is proof of your physical presence.
-However, if you owned property or a business outside Canada during this time, you still need to provide the same documentation to CIC.
+However, if you owned property or a business outside Canada during this time, you still need to provide the same documentation to IRCC.

 - Incorporation documents